 How to get your first 500 blog visitors.
 As a beginner blogger you know how it feels when you publish a great post but no one visits let alone shares it.

 "Blog" is an abbreviated version of "weblog," which is a term used to describe web sites that maintain an ongoing chronicle of information.
 A blog features diary-type commentary and links to articles on other Web sites, usually presented as a list of entries in reverse chronological order.
 Blogs range from the personal to the political, and can focus on one narrow subject or a whole range of subjects.
 Many blogs focus on a particular topic, such as web design, home staging, sports, or mobile technology.
-Generally speaking (although there are exceptions), blogs tend to have a few things in common: diagram.
+Generally speaking (although there are exceptions), blogs tend to have a few things in common: diagram A main content area with articles listed chronologically, newest on top.
+Some blogs may have additional features beyond these.
 10 Essential First Steps When Starting A Wordpress Blog.
 Having created quite a few blogs, I’d like to think that I have a good system down for those essential first steps, and I hope it can be of use to you too.